LeastOne/Functionless/README.md

 * Support asynchronous workflows awaiting HTTP callbacks at indeterminate times.
 * Fire and forget scalable queues of on demand activities.
 * Aggregate activities into single addressable entities that must process synchronously one at a time.
-* Distribute executions externally to other function app service plans consumption based our otherwise.
+* Distribute executions externally to other function app service plans consumption based or otherwise.

 Notices
 -------